Risk-seeking

 In economics, finance, and psychology, risk-seeking (also called risk-loving or risk preference) refers to a behavioral tendency to prefer uncertain options with potentially higher rewards over safer alternatives with lower expected value.
-In other words, risk-seeking individuals derive greater satisfaction or perceived utility from taking chances, even when the probable outcome may be less favorable.
-This is a big issue seen in stock trading, for example, in where people take the risk to either hold or sell their stocks depending on past market trends.

-Within behavioral economics, risk-seeking is often compared with risk aversion and analyzed using expected utility theory and prospect theory.
-According to these models, individuals’ risk preferences vary depending on how potential outcomes are framed as gains or losses, as well as the psychological weighting of probabilities.
+Risk-seeking individuals derive greater satisfaction or perceived utility from taking chances, even when the probable outcome may be less favorable.
+Within behavioral economics, risk-seeking is often contrasted with risk aversion and analyzed using expected utility theory and prospect theory.
+Research in psychology connects risk-seeking to particular personality traits, including impulsivity, sensation-seeking, and developmental factors.
+These behaviors tend to peak during adolescence.

-The Utility Function and Risk-Seekers
+Theoretical background

 Choice under uncertainty is when a person facing a choice is not certain of the possible outcomes or their probability of occurring.
-The standard way to model how people choose under uncertain condition, is by using expected utility.
+The standard way to model how people choose under uncertain conditions is by using expected utility.
 In order to calculate expected utility, a utility function 'u' is developed in order to translate money into Utility.
 Therefore, if a person has '$x$' money, their utility would be $u(x)$.
-This is explored further when investigating potential "prospects".
+This is explored further when investigating potential "prospects."
 A prospect, in this context, is a list of expected payoffs and their probabilities of occurring.
-A prospect is summarized within behavioral economics, risk-seeking is often contrasted with risk aversion and analyzed using expected utility theory and prospect theory.
-According to these models, individuals’ risk preferences vary depending on how potential outcomes are framed as gains or losses, as well as the psychological weighting of probabilities. using the form;
+A prospect is typically summarized using the following form: risk-seeking is often contrasted with risk aversion and analyzed using expected utility theory and prospect theory.
+According to these models, individuals’ risk preferences vary depending on how potential outcomes are framed as gains or losses, as well as the psychological weighting of probabilities.